 Convective heat transfer.
 The convection process is carried out through an intermediate medium that transports energy, usually liquids and gases such as air or water.

 Heat Transfer by Conduction

-An example of heat transfer by conduction is when we grab a piece of ice by hand.
-We immediately notice the cold.
-What is really happening is that we are transferring heat from our body to ice.
-When performing this thermodynamic transfer the skin lowers the temperature and our nervous system warns us; That's why we noticed the cold.
+An example of heat transfer by conduction is when we touch a piece of ice with our hands.
+We feel the cold because we are transferring heat from our body to the ice.

 Transfer of thermal energy by radiation.
 This is the transfer of heat between two bodies that are not in contact with each other without using an intermediate.
-One body is hot and, therefore, emits a lot of electromagnetic radiation and, therefore, loses heat, and the other body absorbs part of the incoming radiation and converts it into heat.
+One body is hot and emits a lot of electromagnetic radiation, thus losing heat.
+The other body absorbs part of the incoming radiation and converts it to heat.

-Convection heat transfer is the transfer of heat through the displacement of a warm liquid or a hot gas, or a cold liquid or a cold gas.
-When heat drags the flow, its extension can be expressed with the heat transfer coefficient.
+Convective heat transfer is heat transfer through the displacement of a warm liquid, hot gas, cold liquid, or cold gas.
+When heat drives the flow, the extent of the flow can be expressed as the heat transfer coefficient.